IsaquePFerreira/toolbelt/README.md

 I use Void Linux, like this:
 - Install the non-free repository
 - xbps to install packages
-- Package names may change from distro to distro
-- Feel free to make modifications for your use

 NOTE: The settings and scripts are intended for my personal use,

 so use at your own risk.
 Before using the files,

-test in the VM, modify, test again, then use on your machine.
+test in the VM, make the necessary changes, test again, then use on your machine.

 ### Installation